BaiYunpeng1949/baseline-scandl/scripts/data/README.md

 - Word difficulty is calculated using the SWIFT model
 - Predictability values are currently placeholders (set to 0)
 - All analyses exclude punctuation marks and use lowercase words
 - Regression analysis only considers short-distance regressions (≤ 5 words)
+- Word probabilities are calculated at the individual occurrence level, capturing how the same word can have different reading patterns depending on its context and position in the sentence